-Research in Social Sciences and Technology is an international, peer-reviewed, open-access journal.
+Research in Social Sciences and Technology (RESSAT) is an international journal that aims to publish scholarly work in the social sciences, technology, and their impact on education.
 The journal is published twice a year (May & November) in online versions.
-The journal accepts article submissions online through the website of the journal which can be reached at www. ressat.org The main purpose of the journal is to publish scholarly work in the social sciences and technology.
+The journal accepts article submissions online through the website of the journal which can be reached at http://ressat.org

 Focus and Scope